Car Breaks Down on Bridge: Who to Call and What to Do

 What To Do

 1. Turn on hazard lights immediately and try to reach the shoulder or emergency lane if possible.
+Even rolling 20-30 feet further can move you out of a live traffic lane.
+Don’t overcorrect or brake hard to do it.

 2. Call 911 if you’re on a major bridge or interstate.
 State police handle these emergencies and coordinate with bridge authorities.
 They know which tow trucks are authorized for bridge work.
+Give the dispatcher the bridge name, your direction of travel, and any mile markers you can see.

 3. For local bridges, call local police first using their non-emergency number if it’s not immediately dangerous.
 They’ll tell you if special procedures apply.
+A two-lane county bridge has very different protocols than a suspension span on an interstate corridor.

 4. Exit your vehicle only if it’s safe.
 Stay behind concrete barriers or guardrails, never between your car and traffic.
+If your car is blocking a lane and you cannot move it, stay inside with your seatbelt on until help arrives.
+A moving vehicle hitting a stationary car is survivable.
+A pedestrian struck at highway speed is not.

 5. Call your roadside assistance or insurance after notifying authorities.
 Tell them you’re on a bridge so they send an authorized operator.
+Sending an unlicensed tow truck to a restricted bridge can result in the driver being turned away, which wastes time when you’re exposed.

 6. Note your exact location.
 Look for bridge name signs, mile markers, or cross streets to tell emergency responders.
+On major spans, there are often emergency call boxes every few hundred feet.
+Use them if your phone has no signal.

 7. Stay visible but safe.
 Wear bright clothing if you have it, but don’t sacrifice safety to retrieve items from your car.